Knights Of Guinevere Character Sheets With Hero Profiles And Ability Guides

 Levels 1–5 should lock in role identity: defensive passives for tanks, single-target damage tools for DPS, and baseline healing for restoration builds.

-Build tuning recommendation: reassign up to 6 points after major gear upgrades; if facing heavy magical damage, shift 4–6 points from Str/Dex into Int/Wis depending on class mechanics.
+Tuning advice: reassign as many as 6 points after major gear jumps; when the campaign shifts toward heavy magical damage, move 4–6 points from STR/DEX into INT/WIS according to class mechanics.

 The character sheets distinguish archetypes through three main layers: base stats, passive traits, and signature actions.
-Base stats define the core function: indie series community Templars emphasize Constitution and Armor, Wardens focus on Strength plus Shield Mastery, and Duelists rely on Dexterity and Precision.
-Passive traits function as automatic triggers, for example Templar's Bulwark gives damage reduction while on Guard, and Duelist's Momentum adds crit chance after moving.
-Each archetype also has signature actions with clear costs, ranges, and cooldowns, which reinforce playstyle—Templars protect areas, Wardens manage control and disengage, and Duelists deliver focused burst.
+Base stats define the core function: Templars emphasize Constitution and Armor, Wardens focus on Strength plus Shield Mastery, and Duelists rely on Dexterity and Precision.
+Passive traits are short automatic rules, such as Templar's Bulwark reducing damage while on Guard or Duelist's Momentum raising crit chance after movement.
+Signature actions use fixed costs, ranges, and cooldowns, shaping gameplay identity: Templars protect zones, Wardens control and disengage, and Duelists specialize in single-target burst.
 Equipment slots and proficiency lists strengthen the distinction further, since each archetype favors different weapon groups and armor classes.
-At the progression layer, talents and branching abilities provide archetype-specific upgrades, allowing some role adjustment without breaking class identity.
+Finally, advancement options such as talents or ability branches offer archetype-specific upgrades, letting players deepen the preferred role or pivot slightly without losing class identity.